erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ##### Data types
 The three primitive data types are *char*, *int* and *float*.
 They are used for storing characters, integers and floating point numbers and match the C data types char, long and double.

-On top of these primitive types two additional data types are built: strings and lists.
+On top of these primitive types two additional data types are constructed: strings and lists.
 These are sequence data types as they can store multiple values which can be accessed by index.
 Lists can contain any data type, including other lists.
 Their data type is *list*.
 A special variant of the list is the string (data type *str*) which can contain only characters.

 EXIN is strongly typed and requires that every variable is declared before it can be used.
 ```